-There are many Linux Desktop Environments to choose from, this guide will detail how to install the Desktop XFCE via xRDP software on Linux OS.
+There are many Linux Desktop Environments to choose from, this guide will detail how to install the Desktop XFCE via xRDP software on Ubuntu 18.04 Linux.

-There are four steps to set up xrdp:
+There are really only two steps required to set up xrdp:

 Step 1: How to Install xRDP and XFCE

 In order to perform these steps, you must be logged into an account with root access to the machine!
 You should create a new user and give it SUDO access.

 For more information regarding how to do this, please use the following link -> https://help.skysilk.com/support/solutions/articles/9000126208-how-to-create-new-users-and-grant-sudo-privileges-to-users-on-linux

 Alternatively, if you've already done the above then you can continue below.

 apt-get update apt-get upgrade apt-get install xrdp xfce4